Do Manners Matter?

 Grooming

 Good grooming is fundamental.
 A modern gentleman maintains a clean, neat appearance.
 This doesn't mean chasing the latest fashion trends but opting for a style that is timeless and fitting for the occasion.
-Key elements of personal grooming include:
+It seems like I shouldn’t have to say this but you’d be surprised, some key elements of personal grooming include:

 • Cleanliness: Shower regularly and maintain good hygiene.